waelterm/Udacity_Project9-SystemIntegration/README.md

 * [Article 3 ](https://medium.com/@UdacityINDIA/self-driving-vehicles-traffic-light-detection-and-classification-with-tensorflow-object-detection-d6a4d25e99c2)

-# Team Members
+## Team Members
-I completed the project by myself:
+While I did not work with other student's on the project, I do want to thank my Co-workers who have been a great resource.
+Thank you to [Sagar](https://www.linkedin.com/in/sagarmanglani) for helping me fix latency issues with the simulator.
+And thank you to [Lily](https://www.linkedin.com/in/alchemz) for helping me set up the environment for training the Traffic Light Classifier.

 Name: Philipp Waeltermann
 Email: pwaelte1@ford.com

-While I did not work with other student's on the project, I do want to thank my Co-workers who have been a great resource.
-Thank you to [Sagar](https://www.linkedin.com/in/sagarmanglani) for helping me fix latency issues with the simulator.
-And thank you to [Lily](https://www.linkedin.com/in/alchemz) for helping me set up the environment for Training the Traffic Light Classifier.

-# Instructions for Running the code
+## Instructions for Running the code

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).
 * If using a Virtual Machine to install Ubuntu, use the following configuration as minimum: